 Once the consultations and the validation have been completed, this technical proposal will be updated to take into account the comments, suggestions, and decisions.
 The proposal will then also be fully written out, in particular chapter 3, which exists now only in a matrix form, but to which a narrative will be added to better explain the choice of strategies in that chapter.

 In parallel with the final writing of the ESDP, work will start on the development of operational plans for the various sub-sectors.
 While it is the purpose of this five-year education sector plan to present the broad policy choices, the core priorities, and the overall strategic directions for the whole education sector, such a plan cannot enter into the details of the operationalization of each strategy.
 The operational sub-sector plans, which may cover a shorter time-period, will do so.
 They will be based on the priority programs presented in chapter 3.

+The process of developing operational plans will likely deepen alignment with key policy documents; for example, a sub-sector program plan for TVET (perhaps linked to Higher Education) may operationalize the National Skills Development Strategy.
+As the ESDP is translated into operational plans, particularly with regard to the basic education and adult education sub-sectors, it will be necessary to engage closely with the decentralized authorities in regions and districts country-wide which will be responsible for implementing such operational plans.
+During this process, it is also likely that gender equality issues will also be further mainstreamed through sub-sector programming.

 Address DP's general comments:

 Are we trying to do everything?
 Need to set clear priorities that are realistic and achievable